cnnrbrn/noob-nerds-content/javascript/objects/optional-chaining.md

 # Optional chaining: ?

-You can use the optional chaining operator `?.` to safely access nested properties that potentially don't exist on an object.
+You can use the optional chaining operator `?.` to safely access nested properties that might not exist on an object.

 Given this object